 - Make sure your eyeglasses fit properly and don’t slide down your nose.

 - When you walk, look straight ahead, not down at your feet.
+Also work on pointing your nose in the direction you want to look, not just looking left or right with your eyes

 - When you read, hold items down and about 16 inches away from your eyes.
 Look through the bottom of your lenses.